vladyslavnUA/filemo/README.md

 ```

 ## Installation - <img src="images/w.png" height="20" width="20" />
-To run this on your computer, follow these steps:
+To run this on your Windows computer, follow these steps:
 ```
 git clone repo
 cd filemo/